ArdeleanRichard/Space-Breakdown-Method/README.md

 SBM results in comparison with K-Means and DBSCAN:
 - on a real dataset
 ![Real Data](/images/real_data.PNG?raw=true)
-- on a simulated dataset
+- on a simulated dataset (from the Department of Engineering, University of Leicester UK)
 ![Simulated Data](/images/simulated_data.PNG?raw=true)

 ## Git repository structure